 The episode of admitted patient care, which can be a total hospital stay (from admission to discharge, transfer or death) or a portion of a hospital stay (beginning or ending in a change of type of care; for example, from Acute care to Rehabilitation).
 Separation also means the process by which an admitted patient completes an episode of care by being discharged, dying, transferring to another hospital or changing type of care.

-A PBS/RPBS subsidised prescription is where, for those items listed on the PBS/RPBS, a government subsidy is applied when the dispensed price of a medication exceeds the patient co-payment.
+A PBS/RPBS prescription is subsidised when the dispensed price of a medication exceeds the patient co-payment.
 The PBS and RPBS covers the diffference between the full cost of the medication and the patient co-payment.

 Specified care and services